bsarifhsu/miniproject2BS/README.md

 #### miniproject2BS

 ## Description
-This project uses the dataset from Kaggle that can be found at this [link](https://www.kaggle.com/datasets/mexwell/us-school-scores).
+This project utilizes a dataset sourced from Kaggle, accessible via the provided [link](https://www.kaggle.com/datasets/mexwell/us-school-scores).
-The dataset shows the SAT scores across the United States.
-This project generates basic statistic on the mentioned dataset.
+The dataset comprises SAT scores from across the United States.
+The primary objective of this project is to conduct a fundamental statistical analysis on the aforementioned dataset.
-It stores the data on Pandas dataframes, and builts charts using the matplotlib.
+The data is organized and stored using Pandas dataframes, and visual representations are constructed utilizing matplotlib.
 ## Pip Install Instructions
 Please run the following:
 ```